-- The rent may be higher – No-fee rental apartments typically have higher rents than properties with fees.
+No-fee rental apartments typically have higher rents than properties with fees.
 The landlord does this to cover the cost of the broker’s fee or direct marketing expenses.

-- It might be in bad shape – No-fee rental apartments are often in poor condition.
+No-fee rental apartments are often in poor condition.
 Being a rental, there will likely be some wear and tear from previous tenants.
 Having no-fee attached is how the landlord hopes to attract tenants despite the poor condition.
 Exceptions to this are Related and Glenwood buildings though still not as good as new condos.

-- You won’t have access to the best apartments – In NYC, the best apartments are always listed by brokers.
+In NYC, the best apartments are always listed by brokers.
 This is because they are in Condo and co-op buildings.
 Unless you’ve got a credit score of over 700, have at least two years of tax returns and little to no debt, you’re better off going with a broker.
 They’ll be able to negotiate better on your behalf.

-- You need to do all the legwork yourself – Without a broker to do it for you; you’ll have to spend time going out to each apartment you find and inspect it yourself.
+Without a broker to do it for you; you’ll have to spend time going out to each apartment you find and inspect it yourself.
 Most people in New York don’t have time for this.
 Especially when you’re a grad student that hasn’t yet arrived in the city.
 You’ll also need to negotiate for the lease and may end up with terms that less than appealing.
 A broker can devote themselves full-time to the search and know how to negotiate to get you the most favorable lease.